Religion in Iraq

 A 2003 CIA Factbook map which shows the distribution of ethnoreligious groups in Iraq.

 Religion in Iraq dates back to Ancient Mesopotamia, particularly Sumer, Akkad, Assyria, and Babylonia between c.
 3500 BC and 400 AD.
-Iraq consists of a multi-ethnic and multi-religious population, all living together in one geographical area.
-The Iraqi civilization was built by peoples and nations, including the Sumerians, Akkadians, Assyrians, Persians, Arabs, and Babylonians.
-Religious and cultural circumstances have helped Arabs to become the majority of Iraq’s population today, followed by Kurds, Turkmen, and other nationalities.
+Iraqi society consists of a multi-ethnic and multi-religious population, with Islam having been the dominant faith for centuries.

+The religious practices of Iraq are shaped by its rich civilizational history, with Ancient Mesopotamian, Persian, Arab and Judeo-Christian influences.
+Several religions such as Christianity, Mandaeism, Islam, Yazidism, Zoroastrianism and Yarsanism have been practiced in Iraq for centuries.

-A national census has not been held since 1987.
-In the 2020s, the country is overwhelmingly Muslim, who are split into two distinct sects, Shia and Sunni.
-Approximately 95% to 98% of the population are Muslims, with Shia Muslims constituting around 55%, and Sunnis around 40%.
-The remainder follow Christianity, Yazidism, Mandaeism and Yarsanism.
+Iraq's Muslims are split between the Shia and Sunni sects.
+Approximately 95% to 98% of the population are Muslims, with Shia Muslims constituting around 55% and Sunnis around 40%.
+Despite being an Arab country within the Arab world, its geopolitical history with Iran has meant that Iraq is majority Shia.